gph82/mdciao/doc/highlights.rst

    4:     0.12   ARG131-ILE278       0-0         861-980        92     2.11
    These 4 contacts capture 2.11 (~99%) of the total frequency 2.11 (over 115 contacts)
    ...
-   The following files have been created
+   The following files have been created:
    ...
    ./3SN6.MD.ARG131@4.0_Ang.dat